Velódromo de Anoeta

 Velódromo de Anoeta (formally and in Basque language Anoetako Belodromoa) is an indoor arena located at the Anoeta Sports Complex in San Sebastián, Spain.
 The arena holds a capacity for 5,500 spectators.
 It is primarily used for indoor athletics, motocross events, and concerts.
+It was opened in 1965 and was an outdoor velodrome until 1973 when was covered to host the world championships.